 South Lake Tahoe, California

-Beaches, ski resorts, and forests are just some of the reasons California people and visitors love this city.
-Spend a few days enjoying the spectacular views from the Heavenly Gondola, taking an exciting off-road excursion or wandering through forest paths through Van Sickle State Park.
-To enjoy high stakes, head to the casino in nearby State Line, Nevada.
+Beaches, ski resorts and forests are just some of the reasons why Californians and visitors alike love this city.
+Spend a few days enjoying the spectacular views from the Heavenly Gondola, taking a fun off-road excursion, or wandering the forest paths through Van Sickle State Park.
+To enjoy the high stakes, head to the casino in neighboring Stateline, Nevada.

-Located near the mouth of the Copper River in Prince William Sound, Cordoba is full of crystal clear water, dense forests, narrow mountain ranges, jagged peaks, and wetlands.
-In summer you can go fishing and kayaking, and in winter you can go skiing and take glacier tours.
-Wildlife photography is a popular pastime all year long.
+Located near the mouth of the Copper River in Prince William Sound, Cordoba is full of crystal clear waters, dense forests, narrow mountain ranges, jagged peaks and wetlands.
+In the summer you can go fishing and kayaking, and in the winter you can ski and take glacier tours.
+Wildlife photography is a popular pastime throughout the year.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous